 Apart from these ways, get regular health check-ups and prevent the diseases, by early detection of any infection.
 Regular health check-ups can detect any issue related to your breathing and lung health at the earliest.

 It is a good practice to detect any health issues before they get out of hand.
 This may be especially important for lung diseases.
 Your doctor will listen to your breathing & lungs and examine your chest for any possible fault.

-Even you don’t have any health issues, you should visit your doctor or health care provider, at least once a year.
+Even if you don’t have any health issues, you should visit your doctor or healthcare provider, at least once a year.

 If you have a history of smoking, talk to your doctor about how often you should have your lungs checked.
 By keeping an eye on your lifestyle, you can help keep your lungs working optimally for life.